AtlasTheProto/SETextureConverter/README.md

 ### Credits

-Literally none of this would exist if it wasnt for my good friend Xayr, go check him out.
+Literally none of this would exist if it wasnt for my best friend Xayr, go check him out.

 https://github.com/XAYRGA